Larimar: Large Language Models with Episodic Memory Control: Results

-We also evaluated Larimar on the ZsRE benchmark \cite{zsre2017}, a QA dataset for relation extraction through reading comprehension, with results displayed in Appendix in Table \ref{tab:zsre}.
+We also evaluated Larimar on the ZsRE benchmark \cite{zsre2017}, a QA dataset for relation extraction through reading comprehension, with results displayed in Table \ref{tab:zsre}.
 Performance scores for GPT-2 XL based baselines are cited from \cite{meng2022locating}, whereas performance of ROME on GPT-J was independently estimated by us.
 Unlike the CounterFact evaluation, this assessment uses exact match counts for scoring $\mathbb{I}[o^* = \text{argmax}_o\mathbb{P}[o]]$.
 Compared to baselines, Larimar demonstrates effective editing and comparable neighborhood specificity on ZsRE, with slightly lower generalization, maintaining consistent results across GPT-2 and GPT-J decoders, underscoring its model-agnostic editing capabilities.
+We again see that test-time augmentation of the memory with additional paraphrases of the fact boosts generalization from 70.4\% to 82.2\%, with two rephrases written in memory (Table~\ref{tab:ke_gen_zSRE}).